Brian Voss

 Biography

 During his career, Brian served the higher education IT community in various roles.
-He was on the EDUCAUSE Board of Directors (2011-2014) and also on the Board of the Kuali Foundation (2012-2014).
-Brian's past service to the community includes: An elected member of the Southeastern Universities Research Association (SURA) IT Steering Committee; A member of Microsoft's Higher Education Advisory Group; Co-Chair of the EDUCAUSE/Internet2 Higher Education Information Security Council (HEISC); Deputy Chair and a founding member of the REN-ISAC Executive Advisory Group; An elected CIO representative to the Internet2 Architecture and Operations Advisory Council, and member of the Internet2 Abilene Executive Committee; A member of the LONI Management Council and served as their representative to the National LambdaRail (NLR) Board of Directors (he was also involved in the founding of NLR in 2003, representing the Committee on Institutional Cooperation [CIC] CIO group from his position at Indiana University).
+He was the first (and only) EDUCAUSE Presidential Fellow through July 2014, serving the association and the community of higher education IT professionals as a knowledgeable and experienced voice, clearly articulating the critical role, via his articles and editorials (https://er.educause.edu/channels/got-a-minute) that information technology plays in addressing the transformation of higher education in the face of the disruption underway.
+Brian served on the EDUCAUSE Board of Directors (2011-2014) and also on the Board of the Kuali Foundation (2012-2014).
+Past service to the community included: An elected member of the Southeastern Universities Research Association (SURA) IT Steering Committee; A member of Microsoft's Higher Education Advisory Group; Co-Chair of the EDUCAUSE/Internet2 Higher Education Information Security Council (HEISC); Deputy Chair and a founding member of the REN-ISAC Executive Advisory Group; An elected CIO representative to the Internet2 Architecture and Operations Advisory Council, and member of the Internet2 Abilene Executive Committee; A member of the LONI Management Council and served as their representative to the National LambdaRail (NLR) Board of Directors (he was also involved in the founding of NLR in 2003, representing the Committee on Institutional Cooperation [CIC] CIO group from his position at Indiana University).

-Throughout his career, Brian has been part of several ground-breaking IT initiatives, including enterprise software licensing strategies employed by major vendors (like Microsoft), LSU's program for credit monitoring with Equifax, and LSU's migration to the open-source Moodle learning management system.
-He has long been very involved in cybersecurity initiatives as well as gaining recognition in the area of disaster recovery planning following experiences in Louisiana with Hurricanes Katrina and Rita.
+Throughout his career, Brian has been part of several ground-breaking IT initiatives, including enterprise software licensing strategies employed by major vendors (like Microsoft), institution-wide life-cycle funding for faculty/staff computing equipment, LSU's program for credit monitoring with Equifax, and LSU's migration to the open-source Moodle learning management system.
+He has long been very involved in cybersecurity initiatives throughout his career, as well as gaining recognition in the area of disaster recovery planning following experiences in Louisiana with Hurricanes Katrina and Rita.
+At Clemson, Brian has led efforts to rebuild research computing and data operations in support of the advancement of the institutions research capabilities, enhance cybersecurity in increasingly threatening times, and define the critical need for funding to address ‘Tech Debt’ in information technology infrastructure and support.
+More recently, he has been involved in the initiation of an Artificial Intelligence (AI) initiative, including adapting the enterprise licensing concept for AI tools and support, and has also been intensely involved in Clemson’s efforts to obtain a Cybersecurity Maturity Model Certification (CMMC – Level-2) to support government agency research and contract opportunities in support of Clemson’s efforts to increase its research portfolio in this area.

 EDUCAUSE Publications